Trams in Sydney: Electrification

 The Sydney tram power supply system was built using New York City subway electrical equipment that was adapted for tram usage.
 A generating plant was installed at Ultimo and White Bay Power Stations.

 Electrification started in 1898, and most of the system was converted by 1910.
 An exception was the privately owned Parramatta line built by Charles Edward Jeanneret in 1881 to Redbank Wharf (Duck River) where the steam tram remained until 1943 which was operated by Sydney Ferries Ltd.

+After experimentation with three trams, built by John Stephenson in New York and fitted rheostatic controllers, on the Waverley extension line and later at North Sydney, the early locally built single-truck were based on US designs, with C-class saloon cars, followed by D-class combination cars.
+A number of other Australian and New Zealand cities also used similar designs.

-After experimentation with 3 trams all fitted with different equipment from different manufacturers, full-time services began with C-class saloon cars, followed by D-class combination cars.
-In contrast to other cities that started with combination cars and toastracks, then quickly abandoned them for drop-centre and saloon cars, Sydney started by going the other way.
-Footboard trams continued to be introduced, notably the single truck E-class (that ran in a permanently coupled set), J-class and the K-class, and the more famous O-class, O/P-class, P-class and L/P-class bogie trams that required the conductor to collect fares from the footboard running along the side of the tram, as they had no corridor through the middle connecting each compartment.
+Cross-bench "toast rack" trams had proved to be very efficient "crowd swallowers" in Sydney steam tram operation, so the steam tram style was adopted for later locally built electric trams.
+This resulted in the E-class (that ran in a permanently coupled set), J-class and the K-class, and the more famous O-class, O/P-class, P-class and L/P-class bogie trams that required the conductor to collect fares from the footboard running along the side of the tram, as they had no corridor through the middle connecting each compartment.

-Revered though footboard trams were for the number of passengers they could move, they were deathtraps for the conductors working them.
+Though revered for the number of passengers they could move, footboard trams were deathtraps for the conductors working them.
 On average, each day one conductor fell or was knocked off the footboard by passing motor vehicles as they became more popular.
-In the three years 1923, 1924, 1925, there were 282, 289, and 233 accidents respectively to conductors on NSW tramways.
+In 1923, 1924, 1925, there were 282, 289, and 233 accidents respectively to conductors on NSW tramways.
 The majority suffered a fractured skull.
-From 1916 to 1932, there were 4,097 accidents to tram employees, and from 1923 to 1931 there were 10,228 accidents to passengers having falls when alighting or boarding.
+From 1916 to 1932, there were 4,097 accidents to tram employees.
+From 1923 to 1931, there were 10,228 accidents to passengers having falls when alighting or boarding.
 63 of the falls were fatal.
 Of the more than 100 falls reported of conductors, one quarter died from their injuries.

-It was not until 1933 with the introduction of R-class tram 1938 that the drop-centre saloon tram, widely used elsewhere in Australia, came to Sydney.
-Even so, footboard trams continued in wide use until the very late 1950s, despite calls as early as 1934 by the tram union for them to be modified.
+In 1933 the R-class tram was introduced.
+It was a drop-centre saloon tram, which was being adopted elsewhere in Australia.
+Footboard trams were widely used until the late 1950s, despite calls as early as 1934 by the tram union for them to be modified.
 Four P Class trams were refitted with the same windows, centre door and internal layout as the R1 class, to create the PR1 class, but otherwise there was no modification of footboard trams to a safer corridor tram design.

-A part from the G, H and M classes, one of every electric tram class (and in some cases 2 or more) have been preserved by the Sydney Tramway Museum at Loftus NSW.
+Apart from the G, H and M classes, one of every electric tram class, and in some cases two or more, have been preserved by the Sydney Tramway Museum at Loftus NSW.